A package of mass m is placed onto a horizontal conveyor belt mov... | Channels for Pearson+

 Newton's Second Law of Motion

-Newton's Second Law states that the acceleration of an object is directly proportional to the net force acting on it and inversely proportional to its mass.
-This relationship is expressed by the equation F = ma, where F is the net force, m is the mass, and a is the acceleration.
-In the context of the package on the conveyor belt, this law helps determine how the frictional force affects the package's motion.
+Newton's Second Law states that the acceleration of an object is directly proportional to the net force acting on it and inversely proportional to its mass (F = m*a).
+This law is essential for determining how the package accelerates on the conveyor belt, as the net force will be influenced by both the frictional force and any applied forces, allowing for the calculation of the package's acceleration.

 Recommended video: